 Others include Shiki from Togainu no Chi (Nitro+) still a dark character with a uninterested personality and a lot of sadism as a greeting card, his intimidating performance still gives us chills after all these years.
 Killing for no apparent reason, showcasing his “top dog” status and his icy cold glares gets him around the game, although with a whole lot of background story to explore that we’ll refrain from spoiling it.

-If you want the epitome of psychotic, that character that will make you cower in fear for how creepy it is, we need to talk about his role in Sweet Pool, Nitro+ game (BL) as Zenya, the outworldly, demonic psycho in town.
+If you want the epitome of psychotic, that character that will make you cower in fear for how creepy it is, we need to talk about his role in Sweet Pool, Nitro+ game (BL) as Zenya, the otherworldly, demonic psycho in town.
 The game doesn’t need an explanation due to its mature and hardcore gory contents [it’s not recommended for those who don’t fancy BL games or even gory stuff.
 It really gets nasty way too fast].
-Besides this Midorikawa‘s acting really shines because he can bring out that sickening personality flawlessly, making you cringe at every word of his.
+Besides this Midorikawa‘s acting really shines because he can bring out that sickening personality flawlessly, making you cringe and quiver at every word of his.

 Yes, he’s good a voicing sadists and cool characters but he also has a fair share of those sweet prince like types on his repertoire.
 Kei Hazuki in Tokimeki Memorial Girl’s Side is a solid example of how Midorikawa can do a 360 change and still impress with his range.
 Another example is Yoh Tomoe in Starry Sky, another sweet character that falls easily in the prince type slot.

 One-man-army types of characters are also pretty common in some games that are clearly far from being “otome-friendly“.
 Heero Yuy in Super Robot Wars is a fair example of this and the best one available.
 Traitors also fall quite often into Midorikawa‘s repertoire, the most famous being Leon Magnus from Tales of Destiny.